giocolella/giocolella/README.md

 <h1 align="center">Hi 👋, I'm Giorgio Colella</h1>
 <h3 align="center">A curios and committed cybersecurity developer</h3>
+> "Computer science is no more about computers than astronomy is about telescopes."
+> **Edsger Dijkstra**

 - 🔭 I’m currently working on [Pentesting project involving Cyber Battle e Network Attack Simulation](placeholderLink)